Treatment

 Who is and is not a candidate

 You are likely a candidate if you are between 28 and 65, have realistic expectations, are not pregnant or breastfeeding, do not have an active skin infection at the treatment site, and are not on blood thinners that cannot be paused.
 You are not a candidate if you have a history of anaphylaxis to lidocaine or HA products, active autoimmune flare, or unrealistic expectations of looking 20 years younger.
-We turn away approximately one in fifteen consultations and we will tell you honestly if surgery is the better answer.
+We will turn patients away when they are not a good candidate, and we will tell you honestly if surgery is the better answer.

 Most Canadian health spending accounts (HSAs) do not cover purely cosmetic injectables but will cover medical Botox for migraine, TMJ, or hyperhidrosis when prescribed.
 We provide receipts coded appropriately for HSA submission.
-For elective rejuvenation, we partner with Beautifi, a Canadian medical aesthetics financing platform offering 0% promotional terms for qualified applicants and longer-term plans up to 60 months.
 The application is online, takes about 4 minutes, and a soft credit check does not impact your score.

 Aftercare and what to expect

-Expect mild swelling and possible bruising for 3–5 days after filler visits, and pinpoint bleeding after microneedling for 24 hours.
+Expect mild swelling and possible bruising for 3-5 days after filler visits, and pinpoint bleeding after microneedling for 24 hours.
 Avoid alcohol, intense exercise, and saunas for 48 hours.
 Sleep elevated for two nights.
 We will text you at 48 hours and 14 days to check in.
-A complimentary in-person touch-up is included at the 4-week mark if needed.
+A complimentary in-person touch-up is included at the 4-week mark if needed, as long as no promotion or discount was applied to your original treatment.

 Frequently asked questions